callumflack/iremono/README.md

 Iremono is a semi-atomic CSS styling kit for designing in code.

+## Note well

+This is a work in progress.
+I will be actively updating it in use on current projects.
+Expect heavy, breaking changes.

 ## How to use it

-Install: `yarn add` or `npm i`
+1. Install: `yarn add` or `npm i`

+2. Create a variables file.
+You can customise everything pattern in the library there.
+See `variables.example.css` for an example file listing all current variables (aka css custom properties).

-Then add it to your CSS imports directory file, like so:
+3. Then import your `variables.css` and `iremono` it to your CSS imports directory file, as described below.

+**Please note well:** the order of imports matters.
+Add your variables first, using

 ```
 /* Variables */
 @import "./variables.css";

-/* Typography */
+/* Font faces, if you wish */
 @import "./typography/font-face.css";

 /* Iremono */
 @import "iremono/index.css";

-/* Theme */
+/* Theme it how ever you wish */
 @import "./theme/button.css";
 ```

-Notice the variables file.
-Customise everything from there.
-An example with every variable in this library is included.
-See `variables.example.css`.

-Finally, this postcss library makes use of `postcss-mixins`, `postcss-easy-import` and `postcss-preset-env`.
+4. Finally, this postcss library makes use of `postcss-mixins`, `postcss-easy-import` and `postcss-preset-env`.
 I like managing their config with a `postcss.config.js` file, an example of which is provided.

 ## WHat the hell does Iremono mean?